 First, what is Circle?
 It is a smart device that pairs with your existing router (Is My Router Compatible With Circle) to give parents extensive management capabilities of every device on their home network using the Circle app on their smartphone.
+Some of the higher-end Netgear routers now also come with an option to enable Circle without having to purchase the Circle device.
 This includes PC’s, Macs, game systems etc. but it is very simple to exclude devices from the network management of Circle, for example, if you have a smart thermostat like Nest or a Rachio smart sprinkler system.
 The app makes network management simple and easy.
 In fact, with a few touches on the Circle app you can pause your whole network entirely to bring everyone to dinner promptly or “encourage” other disconnected family time.
 Circle is a little bigger than a Rubik’s cube and is extremely easy to set up.
 It even has a battery backup to prevent turning it off by unplugging it.
 Circle sells for about $99 from a variety of retailers.
 It can be purchased here from Circle to automatically receive a $10 Sensible Cyber Parenting discount (the discount code is also listed at the bottom of this page).

 To get started with Circle, you connect the power cord, download the app and then it clearly and simply walks you through connecting the device to your network through wireless pairing.
 After Circle is connected to your network, the app walks you through adding yourself as the administrator (you can have more than one) and then you set up each user and assign the devices on your network to each user.
 You can see the exact process here: Circle Support – How Do I Set Up Circle?
 There is an ethernet cable in the box that is not required but it is a good idea to use it so that Circle can work at the optimum speed.